fjcaetano/RxWebSocket/Example/Pods/Starscream/README.md

 It's Objective-C counter part can be found here: [Jetfire](https://github.com/acmacalister/jetfire)

+###Swift 3/Xcode 8
+If you are looking for Swift 3 support, see [swift 3 here](https://github.com/daltoniam/Starscream/tree/swift3)

 ## Features

 - Conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).